 Like many of us, my writing aspirations stemmed from a deep love for books and reading.
 I’ve always been smitten with words and delight in stringing the right ones together to create something evocative.

-What prompted you to write 'Me That You See'?
+What prompted you to write 'The Time After Now'?

 Do you have any more books in the pipeline?